cloudfoundry-community/spring-service-broker/README.md

 A sample dummy implementation that simply logs actions is included in com.pivotal.cf.broker.service.mock.
 You should delete this or remove the @Service annotation before deploying your app.

+### Mock

+Implementations of mock services are included and pre-configured.
+If you deploy and register the broker as is, you can create and bind services (it just logs).
+However, because the mock services are stateless they will not survive a restart.
+To avoid corrupting the Cloud Controller DB, you should delete an service instances and binding created with the mock services before shutting down/restarting the broker.

 ### Security

 When you register your broker with the cloud controller, you are prompted to enter a username and password.
 This is used by the broker to verify requests.